cuba-platform/multitenancy-addon/README.md

 Tenants can be managed using Administration -> Tenants screen.
 **Each tenant should have unique tenant id, root access group and default administrator assigned**.

-Tenant must have access group specified - it serves the role of a root access group for tenant admins.
+Tenant access group serves a role of a root access group for tenant admins.
 Think **Company** access group, but for tenants.
 Tenant root access group can't be a parent of any other tenant's group, i.e. **sub-tenants are not supported**.

 # Tenant permissions
-Tenant permissions are handled by Cuba security subsystem.
+Tenant permissions are being handled by Cuba security subsystem.
 Tenant permissions are being compiled at runtime during user login and being stored in the user session.

 (For implementation see `MtUserSessionManager`)